acornsoftuk/xllify-demo/README.md

 See the [DuckDB demo README](./duckdb/README.md) for detailed documentation.
 It is built as xllify_demo_duckdb.xll and is attached to releases.

+## perftest

+# perftest

+Simple performance test to exercise calling a function 5000 times.
+The single function implementation `test_func` is just a simple random number generator.
+Luau and Python versions have been implemented.

+The sheet `exercise.xlsx` contains 5000 rows.
+Change the seed cell to recalculate.
+This workbook will work for both the luau and Python variants, but not at the same time of course.

+- Load exercise.xlsx
+- Load xllify_demo_luau.xll or xllify_demo_python.xll
+- Observe recalc
+- Change seed value
+- Observe recalc

+Luau uses multithreaded recalculation.
+Multi-process support for Python is coming soon.
+(It's actually in the codebase already just not exposed.)

 ## Installation

 After downloading and installing from the [releases page](https://github.com/xllifycom/xllify-demo/releases/latest), Excel should show the shiny new functions.